-The data are also used for monitoring the programs and activities under IDEA and reported by in OSEP's Annual Report to Congress on the Implementation of IDEA.
+The data are also used for monitoring the programs and activities under IDEA, reported by in OSEP's Annual Report to Congress on the Implementation of IDEA, and in ad hoc requests for internal and external stakeholders.

-Are all States required to submit the IDEA Part B MOE Reduction and CEIS Report via EMAPS for FFY 2015/SY 2015-2016?
+Are all States required to submit the IDEA Part B MOE Reduction and CEIS Report via EMAPS for FFY 2016/SY 2016-2017?

 Yes.
-This data file will include all 50 States plus the District of Columbia, Puerto Rico, Virgin Islands, Bureau of Indian Education, outlying areas and freely associated States.
+This data file will include all 50 States plus the District of Columbia, Puerto Rico, Virgin Islands, Bureau of Indian Education, outlying areas and freely associated States (American Samoa, Guam, Marshall Islands, Micronesia, Northern Marianas and Palau).